-We are a section of subspecialty Cardiac and thoracic imagers with expertise in imaging for complex thoracic diseases including interstitial lung disease, cystic lung diseases, lung cancer and occupational lung diseases.
-The faculty are also expert cardiac
+We are a section of subspecialty Cardiac and thoracic imagers with expertise in imaging for complex thoracic diseases including Interstitial lung disease, cystic lung diseases, lung cancer and occupational lung diseases.
+The faculty are expert cardiac

-imagers and provide support to the Cardiology and Cardiothoracic Surgery programs in diagnosis and management of various complex cardiac and vascular disorders using Cardiac CT and MRI.
-We also support the structural heart program in complex interventional
+imagers and provide support to the Cardiology and Cardiothoracic surgery programs in diagnosis and management of various complex cardiac and vascular disorders using Cardiac CT and MRI.
+We participate in the structural heart program and planning of

-The faculty support our robust lung cancer screening program and participate in UC’s Lung Cancer Research Study Group.
-We support several multi-disciplinary programs at weekly meetings including the Structural Heart Program, Thoracic Tumor Board,
+The faculty are an integral part of our robust lung cancer screening program and participate in UC’s Lung Cancer Research Study Group.
+We support several multi-disciplinary programs at weekly meetings including the Structural heart program, Thoracic

-Multi-disciplinary Interstitial Lung Disease Conference and Connective Tissue Disease Related ILD Conference.
+Tumor Board, Multi-disciplinary Interstitial Lung Disease conference and Connective tissue disease related ILD conference.